beenotung/slnpm/README.md

 The benchmark is done using this package's dependencies as example.

-node_modules and lock files are deleted before the test, and all packages were already cached by the installers.
+node_modules and lock files are deleted before each run, and all packages were already cached by the installers.

 The test was conducted on laptop with zst-compressed zfs and desktop with zst-compressed btrfs.
 The result is almost identical.